-- CDK2, which drives cell cycle transition and is activated by cyclin E. - CDK9 regulates transcription of certain genes through phosphorylation of RNA polymerase II c-terminal domain Ser2, blocking new mRNA.
-MCL1 mRNA and protein are labile (rapidly turned over).
-Blocking CDK9-dependent transcription quickly leads to loss of MCL1 protein, resulting in apoptosis in MCL1-dependent cancer cells.
-Labile proteins rapidly depleted by short CDK9 inhibitor exposure include MCL1, MYCN, MYC, MYB, BCL2A1 and MDM2. - MCL1 is overexpressed in many types of cancer acting as a survival and drug resistance mechanism. - MYC proto-oncogenes encode MYC family proteins which are overexpressed in over 50% of human cancers often via gene amplification.
+- CDK2/cyclin E drives cell cycle transition: - O The cyclin dependent kinase inhibitor 2A (CDKN2A) gene encodes two tumor suppressor proteins p16INK4A and p14ARF. p16INK4A inhbits the activity of CDK4/6 and p14ARF inhibits MDM2-mediated degradation of p53.
+CDKN2A gene mutations or deletions can lead to decreased function of p16INK4A and p14ARF and are associated with cancer development.
+Loss of CDK4/6 inhibition by p16INK4A can dysregulate G1 phase cell cycle control which could be restored via CDK2 inhibition.
+For example, in CDKN2A mutant cancer cells activity of the approved CDK4/6 inhibitor drug abemaciclib is limited by CDK2 bypass of CDK4/6i (Gong, Cancer Cell 2017).
+Loss of p53 activation by p14ARF also contributes to cancer development, and may be countered by suppressing MDM2 expression via CDK9 inhibition. - The cyclin dependent kinase inhibitor 2B (CDKN2B) gene encodes p15 INK4B and inhibits the activity of CDK4/6.
+Loss of function of CDKN2B can lead to potentially uncontrolled cell cycle progression which can lead to tumor growth. - Hypothesis generating data from fadraciclib Phase 1 studies suggest that CDKN2A and/or CDKN2B abnormalities are potential cancer vulnerabilities which can be exploited by a CDK2/9 inhibitor, like fadraciclib.
+We intend to test this hypothesis in patient cohorts during the proof of concept stage of our Phase 1/2 CYC065-101 study. - CDK9/cyclin T regulates transcription of certain genes through phosphorylation of RNA polymerase II C-terminal domain Ser2.
+MCL1 mRNA and protein are labile (turn over rapidly).
+Transient blocking of CDK9-dependent transcription leads quickly to loss of MCL1 protein, resulting in apoptosis in MCL1-dependent cancer cells.
+Labile proteins rapidly depleted by short exposure to a CDK2/9 inhibitor, such as fadraciclib, include MCL1, MYCN, MYC, MYB, BCL2A1 and MDM2. - MCL1 is overexpressed in many types of cancer acting as a survival and drug resistance mechanism. - MYC proto-oncogenes encode MYC family proteins which are overexpressed in over 50% of human cancers often via gene amplification.
 MYC proteins are transcriptional regulators which promote cancer cell growth and survival by increasing the expression of target genes involved in cell metabolism and growth. - Multiple studies show that knockdown of MCL1 and/or MYC lead to cancer cell death and resensitization to drug treatment.